bookio/client/docs/syntax-very-short-reservation-language.md

 >
 >Reply B ID to book or &#60;AQ53E or &#62;AQ67F for earlier or later suggestions

-The alternative reservations above are reserved in the database for a limited time (1 min?).
+The alternative reservations above are reserved in the database for a limited time (minute/minutes).
 This allows the customer to respond immediately and book a slot without making a new reservation request (and to be sure its available).